letoram/cat9/HACKING.md

 The methods that might be invoked:

     reset() : restore to a clean state

+These are reset / validated as part of cat9.import\_job and a more complete list of members and methods can be found there.

 If it is tied to an external living process, the 'pid' field is set and that is changed to code when the process terminates.